 Just recently, Malford of London opened its virtual doors.
-The bargain hunter will find a variety of products here ranging from accessories of Marinella, Loro Piana, Purdey, Duchamp, Turnbull & Asser etc. to clothing from Gieves & Hawkes for discount prices.
+The bargain hunter will find a variety of products here, ranging from accessories of Marinella, Loro Piana, Purdey, Duchamp, Turnbull & Asser and so forth, to clothing from Gieves & Hawkes for discount prices.

 In case you still need a Christmas present, use the code sfties during the checkout process for free shipping.

 Now that it is quite cold in most parts of the northern hemisphere, more people start wearing hats or caps.
-In order to ensure your hair looks handsome once you take off your hat, you should carry a comb with you – go with either a functional inexpensive version in hard rubber or plastic e.g. from Swissco, or you choose the more stylish folding comb made of horn and sterling silver.
+In order to ensure your hair looks handsome once you take off your hat, you should carry a comb with you.
+Go with either a functional, inexpensive version in hard rubber or plastic, for example, from Swissco, or you choose the more stylish folding comb made of horn and sterling silver.